dantleech/gherkin-lint-php/README.md

 Gherkin Lint for PHP
 ====================

-This package provides a Gherkin liter for PHP heavily inspired by [vsiakka/gherkin-lint](https://github.com/vsiakka/gherkin-lint) and using the [PHP Gherkin Parser](https://packagist.org/packages/cucumber/gherkin).
+This package provides a Gherkin linter for PHP heavily inspired by [vsiakka/gherkin-lint](https://github.com/vsiakka/gherkin-lint) and using the [PHP Gherkin Parser](https://packagist.org/packages/cucumber/gherkin).